V2.2.1 (submitted to CRAN on 2023-03-04)

 1. CRAN's daily check identified a bug with v2.0.0 that would prevent groundhog from loading, if other packages are being installed through parallel processing at the same time.
 Bug was fixed.

-2. Removed hardcoded reference to a repos
+2. Removed hardcoded reference to a repos other than the repos as default in the R session

 3. Add database updating if version in package folder is newer than local copy in groundhog folder (this effectively updates the databases (e.g., cran.toc.rds) when installing a new version of groundhog).